Experience life above the Arctic Circle in Finnish Lapland

 WHAT IF I’M TRAVELLING SOLO?

 About 99% of our guests are travelling solo, so you’ll be in good company.
 Our groups generally mix well due to a shared interest in snow sports and an eagerness to explore all that a destination has to offer.
 If you are travelling solo, you will be paired with another guest to room with.
 The accommodation for this tour is twin share i.e. 2 beds per room.
-If you’d prefer your own room please request a single room at time of booking.

 HOW MANY PEOPLE ARE ON THIS TOUR?